neusta-mobile-solutions-gmbh/werkbank/packages/werkbank/doc/keeping_state.md

 scrollController.value.animateTo(100);
 ```

-Mutable states are provided by [`ValueContainer`](../werkbank/ValueContainer.html).
+Mutable states are provided by [`ValueContainer`](../werkbank/ValueContainer-class.html).
 The object is created once via `create`, survives hot reloads, and is properly disposed when no longer needed.
 Other than immutable states, you cannot reassign the value in your use case.
-For objects that require a `TickerProvider`, use [`mutableWithTickerProvider`](../werkbank/StatesComposer/mutableWithTickerProvider.html).
+For objects that require a `TickerProvider`, use [`mutableWithTickerProvider`](../werkbank/StatesComposer-class.html).

 > [!NOTE]
 > All state values are preserved during hot reloads, just like knobs.
 This makes iterative development smooth and efficient.

+## When to use States, Knobs or the WrappingAddon

+Use **knobs** (first choice):
+- When you need interactive controls in your Werkbank UI for testing different values.
+- When there's an existing knob for your data type
+  - If you need a knob, but no suitable exists, consider [implementing a custom knob](Knobs-topic.html) instead of using states.

+Use the **WrappingAddon** when:
+- You want to introduce a widget to the widget-tree, like a `DefaultTextStyle`, `MediaQuery`, or some custom `InheritedWidget`.

+Else use **states**.
+It is particularly useful when:
+- Working with Flutter controllers (`TextEditingController`, `ScrollController`, `TabController`) or **custom mutable objects** like controllers
+- Managing immutable data models
+- You don't need interactive controls in your Werkbank UI
+- Quick prototyping where implementing a custom knob would be overkill